KASHISHSINGH18/Starlife-Game-Project/README.md

 - Score Tracking: Keeps track of the player's score based on the number of incorrect guesses made and the time taken to guess the word.

-## Tester (testing the Starlife game versions)
-Version 1
-Description: This version of the Starlife game is implemented in Starlife.v1.py.
-Features: Basic functionality with word selection, guessing, and win/lose conditions.
-Changes : Please add comments to the code.
-File: Starlife.v1.py
-Version 2
-Description: This version of the Starlife game is implemented in Starlife.v2.py.
-Features: Enhanced features such as input validation, hints, and better user interface.
-Changes : Name final output as 'Starlife' and change the fiunction name.
-         Improved error handling for invalid inputs.
-File: Starlife.v2.py
-Version 3
-Description: This version of the Starlife game is implemented in Starlife.v3.py.
-Features: Advanced features like multiple difficulty levels and scoring system.
-Changes : Implemented three difficulty levels: Easy, Medium, and Hard.
-File: Starlife.v3.py
 ## The game is ready to be played
 ## Contact
 For questions or feedback about Starlife, please contact us at @starlife.com.